pamaph20/CS340-S23-Notes/Day8Notes.md

 ### **Syncing Changes**
-- Git fetch
+Git fetch
+- downloads new commits from the remote

-- Git push
+Git push
+- uploads our new commits to the remote

-    - git fetch && git merge origin/...
+Git fetch && git merge origin/...
+- git pull -> fetches and merges

-- git merge origin/main
+Git merge origin/main

+>Note: all remote branches prefixed with remote name
+>- EX. origin/main

+>Once you push to a remote, assume you cannot change those commits
+>- Someone might use one of the commits as the basis of their work

 #### **General Rule of thumb**
 - Rebase